Rehabilitation Therapies, Nursing and Services

 Younker Rehab Facility's advanced technology and equipment.

-Rehabilitation Nursing is an integral part of the team.
 With over 90 combined years of Certified Rehabilitation Nursing experience, our nurses have the skills and knowledge to assist patients with new or worsening disability and/or chronic illness to attain and maintain maximum function.
 The nurses assist patients in adapting to an altered lifestyle, while providing a therapeutic environment for patients and their family's to develop skills to assist the patient in achieving a safe transition to the community.

 Our nurses collaborate with the interdisciplinary team to design and implement the rehabilitation plan.
 Nursing interventions and care are holistic and evidence-based and include self-care and promotion of physical, psychosocial, and spiritual health.
 Some areas of rehabilitation nursing expertise include: skin care and wound prevention, medication management, disease process education, diabetes management, bowel and bladder management, care coordination and discharge planning.